Good Growers Network

 This will help you stay accountable during the program and know if you have progressed with positive, resilient change.
 This is also part of our tracking for the program.

 The only mandatory training is the initial business plan, without that you cannot progress and will be refunded your fee.
-To qualify as a ‘Good Grower’ you will need to attend all check-ins and at least 4 sets of training during the 12-month period.
+To qualify as a ‘Good Grower’ you will need to attend as many check-ins as possible and at least 4 sets of training during the 12-month period.

-The ‘Good Grower’ accreditation will be issued to anyone who completes enough of the program to qualify, who initiated positive change and improves their business resilience over the 12-month period.
-They will be celebrated in Leaflet magazine and recognised during Greenlife 2026 (Green Expo).
+The ‘Good Grower’ certificate will be issued to anyone who completes enough of the program to qualify, who initiated positive change and improves their business resilience over the 12-month period.
+They will be celebrated in Leaflet magazine and recognised during Greenscapes _ Green Expo each year.
 ‘Good Growers’ will be encouraged to speak and mentor future participants of the program as well as collaborate with GIQ on improvements to the program moving forward.

 Yes, we are more than happy to help facilitate a payment plan for you.
 Just reach out to us via info@greenlifeindustryqld.org.au after you have filled out your self-assessment and let us know the best format of payment for you.

-The funding for this program covers ‘Growers’ only, however, Greenlife Industry QLD are using the existing program to build out cost neutral access for those who don’t qualify.
+The funding for this program covers ‘Growers’ only, however, Greenlife Industry QLD are offering allied trades a place to be part of the program.